MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-is-phone-system-in-office-365/set-up-a-phone-system-auto-attendant.md

 ## Step 1 - Getting started

-- Before you can create and set up your auto attendants, if the Auto Attendant will have a phone number (and many second-level prompts or nested Auto Attendants will no require a phone number) you will need to get or transfer your existing toll or toll-free service numbers.
+- Before you can create and set up your auto attendants, if the auto attendant will have a phone number (and many second-level prompts or nested auto attendants will no require a phone number) you will need to get or transfer your existing toll or toll-free service numbers.
 After you get the toll or toll-free service numbers, they will show up on the **Microsoft Teams admin center** > **Voice** > **Phone numbers** page.
 To get your service numbers, see [Getting service phone numbers for Skype for Business and Microsoft Teams](getting-service-phone-numbers.md), or if you want to transfer and existing service number, see [Transfer phone numbers to Office 365](/microsoftteams/transfer-phone-numbers-to-office-365). **User (subscriber)** numbers can't be assigned to auto attendants.
 If you are outside the United States, you can't use the Microsoft Teams admin center to get service numbers; go [here](/microsoftteams/manage-phone-numbers-for-your-organization) instead.

     > [!CAUTION]
     > To get and use toll-free phone numbers, you need to set up Communications Credits.
 To do this see [What are Communications Credits?](/microsoftteams/what-are-communications-credits) and [Set up Communications Credits for your organization](/microsoftteams/set-up-communications-credits-for-your-organization).